 The bottom line

 The Alpha Futures 50K account is the most-popular size for good reason.
-It balances cost against trading room for distributed-style day trading, offers all three rule frameworks (Standard, Advanced, Zero), and provides enough contract capacity (5 minis) for most retail trader strategies.
-Beginners should start with Standard 50K at $79 per month for lowest monthly exposure; event traders should use Advanced 50K for Qualified-phase rule freedom; instant-funding seekers should use Zero 50K for no-evaluation and 90 percent flat split from day one.
-Save 20 percent with ALPHA20 at checkout.
+It balances cost against trading room for distributed-style day trading, offers the two plans that come in 50K (Premium and Advanced), and provides enough contract capacity (5 minis) for most retail trader strategies.
+Beginners should start with Premium 50K at $79 per month for the lowest monthly exposure and a 90 percent flat split; traders who want the tighter MLL and a higher target should use Advanced 50K.
+Anyone who wants instant funding without an evaluation should look at the Zero track, which starts at 25K.
+Save 25 percent with Paul001554 at checkout.

 As a final framing, treat the 50K size as the default starting point for Alpha Futures.
 The cost is low enough to absorb a learning curve, the rules are forgiving enough to allow style adaptation, and the contract limit is constraining enough to enforce discipline without choking strategy.
 Once you have a steady track record at 50K, the decision to scale to 100K or 150K becomes a numerical one rather than an aspirational one.